105 – Queen’s University

 Offers of admission will be made to first-generation candidates whose total application shows strong evidence of academic preparedness and potential.
 Students will be introduced to the contacts and services available at the Student Experience Office and the Student Awards Office during the application process and upon admission.

 Queen’s University encourages students to access these services throughout their time at Queen’s.
 Students who are admitted through this pathway will be encouraged to make use of the academic advising and academic support services available to all students at Queen’s University.

 For more information, email Undergraduate Admission and Recruitment.

 Test of Facility in English

-Students who have not lived in a country where English is the acknowledged primary language or attended an educational institution full-time where the language of instruction was English, for the most recent 3 years prior to beginning their university studies must achieve a satisfactory score on 1 of the tests of facility in English listed here.
+Students who have not lived in a country where English is the acknowledged primary language or attended an educational institution full-time where the language of instruction is English, for the most recent 3 years prior to beginning their university studies, must achieve a satisfactory score on one of the tests of facility in English listed in this section.
 The university reserves the right to request a standardized English‑language test score.

 iBT 88 overall: 24 Writing, 22 Speaking, 22 Reading, 20 Listening.

 International English Language Testing System (IELTS)